Baldrick

 Baldrick is the name of several fictional characters featured in the long-running BBC historic comedy television series Blackadder.
 Each one serves as Edmund Blackadder's servant and sidekick and acts as a foil and arguably the best friend of the lead character (even though Blackadder is often shown to barely tolerate Baldrick's presence).
 Each series of Blackadder is set in a different period in British history, and each Baldrick character (as with the character of Edmund) is a descendant of the Baldrick from the preceding series.
 Just as Blackadder exists in many incarnations throughout the ages, so does Baldrick; whenever there is a Blackadder there is a Baldrick serving him.
 They are all portrayed by Sir Tony Robinson (although in the pilot episode, unaired until 2023, he was played by Philip Fox).

 The relationship between Edmund and Baldrick evolves significantly; in the first series of the show, Baldrick is more intelligent than Blackadder, but this dynamic is reversed in subsequent series, with Baldrick's intelligence decreasing as the show continued.
 He is the only character other than Edmund Blackadder to appear in every episode of the programme.

 'Baldrick' is a rare personal and family name.
-It is Germanic in origin, and has been present in Britain back to the Norman Conquest of 1066.
+It is Germanic in origin, and has been present in Britain since the Norman Conquest of 1066.